 - Redundant firewalls

 - Site autonomy

-- Restricted electronic access to the data center
+- Logged restricted electronic access to the data center

 - Protection against electronic attacks

 - Hardening and monitoring of web servers, integration servers and file transfer servers